-- ii.
+- i.
+80% indigenous plant cover six years following planting for all rehabilitation zones excluding cut slopes; - ii.
 90% of the diversity of species planted remain in the planted areas six years following planting; - iii.
-The absence of any significant exotic weed infestations in all rehabilitation areas; and - iv.
-No livestock are present and mammalian pests are held to very low densities where the planting areas adjoin the PMA.
+The absence of any significant exotic weed infestations in all rehabilitation areas; and

-3.114.6 Programme
+4.6 Programme